Casa Grande Mountain

 Fun section of CGM.
 One of about 12 clips from the mountain.
 Raw footage only.
 Vholdr mounted to bottom tube of frame.
 Watch as I dodge cholla cactus.

-Looking for some fresh singletrack to explore I searched the MTBR trail reviews and Arizona forum for a new ride.
-Casa Grande Mountain looked good on paper and the trail view in Google Earth looked even better.
+In July of 2007, I was looking for some fresh singletrack to explore… I searched the MTBR trail reviews and Arizona forum for a new ride.
+There was chatter about some new trails on Casa Grande Mountain.
+They looked good on paper and the trail view in Google Earth looked even better.
+So I ventured out.
+Some of my thoughts after my first ride:

 First thoughts are that this trail rocks.
 Pristine singletrack no more than 24 inches wide in most places.
 This morning I had first tracks over some freshly raked trail.
 It’s the groomed corduroy of the desert.